-Start off by finding a large microwave-safe bowl or mug, and break all of the noodles into pieces small enough to fit nicely in the container.
-Then, combine all of the ingredients listed above into your container, and microwave for 2 minutes or until the noodles are tender.
+Start by finding a large microwave-safe bowl or mug, and break all of the noodles into pieces small enough to fit nicely in the container.
+Then, combine all of the ingredients listed above into your container and microwave for 2 minutes or until the noodles are tender.

 Prepare the Perfect Pizza

-If you’re like me, your cravings for pizza occur during all hours of the day.
+If you’re like me, your pizza cravings occur during all hours of the day.
 But in-between classes, ordering a pie for delivery is out of the question.
 You could try to microwave some bagel bites, but that would end in a soggy disappointment.
-Trust me, I’ve tried.
+Trust me; I’ve tried.

 Thankfully, Country Living released a recipe for the perfect pizza in a mug, which we have provided with step-by-step instructions below.

 First, you’ll need a large microwave-safe mug (the one from your school store will probably do).
 Combine 4 tablespoons of flour, 1/8 teaspoon of salt, 1/8 teaspoon of baking powder, and 1/8 teaspoon of baking soda.
-Then add in 3 tablespoons of milk and 1 tablespoon of oil, mixing together the ingredients thoroughly.
+Then add in 3 tablespoons of milk and 1 tablespoon of oil, mixing the ingredients thoroughly.
 To top your pizza creation off, add a scoop of your favorite sauce, toss in some shredded cheese, and microwave for about 1 minute and 20 seconds or until ingredients are fully cooked.
 Allow a few minutes for the pizza to cool down and enjoy!

 More Cheese Please

 You can never have too much cheese — at least I know I can’t.
 If you’re looking to put your powdered cheese for pasta in the past, we’re here to help.

 There are some great ways of creating a delicious bowl of mac and cheese in the microwave with REAL cheese.
 One of my favorites is a recipe from The Kitchn.
 Some ingredients you’ll need for this cheesy delight include: